jadhavsujit/solution/Document.md

 ## Functional Requirements:

- A Student can able to give their feedback by login on Feedback portal and Faculty can able to see feedlback of student but not their personal details.
+ A Student can able to give their feedback by login on Feedback portal and Faculty can able to see feedback of student but not their personal details.
  A Organization can able to see a performance of their Faculties and told them where they can improve and become better in their skill.